Top image: Venus Aquatilis 9 x 12 feet (108 cm x 365 cm)

 Venus Sui (Self Venus) 2023 65 x 47 in (165 x 119 cm)

-Wanting to work significantly larger than life-size, I created a 5-foot tall head for the fourth Venus.
-My goal was to create a face that didn’t identify with any specific ethnicity - which has lead me to now wonder if such a face exists.
-I started the collage using beautiful blues and lavender to create her facial features.
-But rather than looking like she could be any ethnicity to me she looked European.
-Needing to divert from my original plan and realizing that she coincidentally had been made from maps of places where I have lived, I turned her into a self-portrait.
-Hence the name Venus Sui (Self Venus).
+Wanting to work larger than life-size, I collaged a 5-foot-tall head.
+My initial goal was to create a face that didn’t identify with any specific ethnicity – which has since led me to wonder if such a face exists.
+I started the collage by using beautiful blue and lavender map pieces to create her facial features.
+But rather than looking like she could be any ethnicity, to me she looked European.
+Abandoning my original plan and realising she coincidentally had been made from maps of places where I have lived, I turned her into a self-portrait - hence the name Venus Sui (Self Venus).
+Ironically, she went from an attempt to represent all women to representing just one woman – me.

 #5